ri0098hp/YOLOv8-4ch/README.md

 | YOLOv8-4L     |                   | PyTorch       | 3.2 ms      | 312  | 82.3   |
 | (w/ augment)  |                   | TensorRT FP16 | - ms        | -    | -      |

-- 500 images are tested on Speed/Image, FPS
+- 500 images (with 7 persons each) are tested on Speed/Image, FPS
-- fujinolab-all are tested on AP@All
+- AP is tested All-Season dataset by AP@0.5

 ## Original